w3c/wot-discovery/explainer/Explainer.md

 ## Related Work
-Discovery in IoT has been extensively studied and there are a number of existing standards.
+Discovery in IoT has been extensively studied and there are a number of existing standards (please see the WoT Discovery document for links).
 As with WoT Thing Description, our goal was to build on these, not replace them.
 However, many of the existing standards are specialized to particular constrained use cases, such as discovery on a LAN, or to IoT-specific protocols.
 Also, some of the existing standards have